-- A8.
-If a company is to carry forward a tax loss, one of the following continuity tests must met: - at least 49% continuity in the ownership of the loss company (ownership continuity); and/or - continuity of the business activities of the loss company (business continuity).23 - A9.
-Continuity must be tested for each tax loss component and must be maintained for the continuity period applying to that component.
-Broadly, the continuity period is the period from the start of the income year in which the tax loss component arose to the end of the income year in which the loss is used.24 - A10.
+23 The business continuity test may enable a company to carry forward tax losses despite a breach in ownership continuity if certain requirements are satisfied.

+- period from the start of the income year in which the tax loss component arose to the end of the income year in which the loss is used.24 - A10.
 For further information on the continuity tests, see [48] to [59] of IS 22/07.
 For guidance on the main aspects of the business continuity test, see IS 22/06: Loss carryforward continuity of business activities.